-Owning a car can really be expensive.
-Besides the cost of the vehicle or the monthly amortization and insurance, you also need to consider the fuel, repairs, maintenance, and other vehicle services.
-Encountering road hassles can also add to your long list of burdens.
+Owning a car can be really expensive.
+Beside the cost of the vehicle or the monthly amortization and insurance, encountering road hassles can also add to your long list of burdens.
+Luckily, there is the AAA to save that part of vehicle management.
+But the question is, how much does AAA membership cost?
+Is there even a free AAA membership?

 Average AAA.com Price